'My dream is to be involved in as many ventures as I can, specialising in clean energies...'

 'Put your hand up in class; interact with people.
 If you've been at uni all day and find you haven't spoken a word out loud in four hours, you need to start engaging!'

-Outside university, Steve works at the Christchurch YMCA Adventure Centre as a safety supervisor and instructor for rock climbing and archery, two of his favourite sports.
+Outside university, Steve worked at the Christchurch YMCA Adventure Centre as a safety supervisor and instructor for rock climbing and archery, two of his favourite sports.

-'I spend as much time as I can climbing in the gym or out in the Port Hills,' he says.
-'I also get out several times a year to go hunting and tramping, and I've joined a few uni clubs to make the most of the South Island outdoors.
-My flatmates and I do some online gaming at home, and a new startup company I'm involved in is starting to take up a fair amount of my spare time.'
+'I spent as much time as I can climbing in the gym or out in the Port Hills,' he says.
+'I also got out several times a year to go hunting and tramping, and I joined a few uni clubs to make the most of the South Island outdoors.
+My flatmates and I did some online gaming at home, and I was involved in a new startup company.'